 This webpage highlights our approaches to diversity, equity, and inclusion (DEI).

 Since Spring 2020, the school has undertaken a reexamination of our approach to diversity, equity, and inclusion.
 To aid us in that work, we launched a needs assessment with an independent consultant.
 While that research was being conducted, the entire community began the process of updating our Strategic and Diversity plans.
-We launched a multi-pronged approach, led by five subcommittees of the Diversity Committee, to examine every aspect of the school through a DEI lens and produce a three-year plan.
-It will map best practices and goals that will be measured and attached to a timeline.
-The subcommittees expect to complete their work by the end of this year.
-Once approved —first by the Diversity Committee and then the school’s Governance Council — the plan will be reviewed annually to assess progress on each goal.
+We launched a multi-pronged approach, led by five subcommittees of the Diversity Committee, to examine every aspect of the school through a DEI lens and produce a five-year plan mapping best practices and goals that will be measured and attached to a timeline.
+The Diversity Committee approved the 2022-2027 Diversity Action Plan in November 2021, and the Governance Council approved it in May 2022.
+The plan will be reviewed annually to assess progress on each goal.